Legal$\Delta$: Enhancing Legal Reasoning in LLMs via Reinforcement Learning with Chain-of-Thought Guided Information Gain: Evaluation Result

-In this section, we analyze the effectiveness of the information gain module during training through two perspectives: (1) its influence on model confidence via logits analysis, and (2) its impact on training efficiency, measured by batch reward variance.
+In this section, we analyze the effectiveness of the information gain reward modeling from two perspectives: (1) its influence on model confidence via logits analysis during training, and (2) its effectiveness on token-level performance quality assessment.

-In deep learning, logits often reflect the model's confidence in its predictions.
-Higher logits indicate stronger confidence, resulting from more stable and consistent internal representations, which manifest as concentrated probability distributions.
-To evaluate confidence improvement, we compare the logits performance of two variants of Legal$\Delta$, depending on whether the information gain module is incorporated.
-As demonstrated in Figure~\ref{fig:Logits_compare}, in direct response scenarios (Figure~\ref{fig:logits_a}), both models exhibit similar performance during early training stages.
-However, Legal$\Delta$ with information gain module progressively develops higher confidence levels, with increasingly pronounced performance gaps in later stages.
-This improvement becomes dramatically more evident in Chain-of-Thought prompting scenarios (Figure~\ref{fig:logits_b}), where Legal$\Delta$ demonstrates substantial and consistent logits gains throughout training while the baseline variant maintains relatively low confidence levels.
+\textbf{Logits Analysis and Model Confidence.} As demonstrated in Figure~\ref{fig:logits_c} and Figure~\ref{fig:logits_d}, the figures illustrate how average logits change with training steps for the direct response and CoT prompting scenarios, respectively.
+To evaluate how the information gain reward modeling contributes to model confidence, we compare the logits performance of two Legal$\Delta$ variants, depending on whether information gain reward is included.
+Logits reflect model confidence in predictions and higher values indicate stronger confidence from more stable internal representations.
+In direct response scenario, both variants perform similarly initially, but our full Legal$\Delta$ progressively develops higher confidence with widening performance gaps in later training stages.
+This improvement is more pronounced in CoT prompting scenario, where our Legal$\Delta$ shows substantial and consistent logits gains throughout training while the other variant maintains relatively low confidence levels.
+These improved logits confirm that our information gain mechanism effectively identifies high-quality reasoning patterns.

-The improved logit values confirm that our information gain mechanism successfully identifies high-quality reasoning patterns.
-This is further supported by the positive correlation between information gain and legal reward, as illustrated in Figure~\ref{fig:reward_a}, where both information gain and reward values demonstrate consistent growth across training stages.
-This correlation indicates that samples with higher information gain consistently receive higher rewards, showing that information gain provides another way to evaluate the quality of generated responses during GRPO training.
-Based on this positive correlation, our mechanism produces significant improvements in training efficiency and stability.
-As shown in Figure~\ref{fig:reward_b}, Legal$\Delta$ with information gain enhancement maintains more stable training dynamics with substantially reduced reward variance compared to the baseline variant, creating more consistent reward signals aligned with reasoning quality.